yousefQJ19/Advance-project/README.md

 **Do not change any existing code in the template.
 You can add new classes and methods as you see fit.**

 ## Project Description
-*we designed aproject that simulates the soccial media apps from the back end prespictive we simulated data exporting and convirting using java while follwing the solid priceple and desing patterns when needed*
+*we designed aproject that simulates the soccial media apps from the back end prespictive we simulated data exporting and convirting using java while follwing the solid priceple and desing patterns when needed and recorded every operation using the logger librare from java *
 ## The class diagram for the project
 ![yousefsamara](https://github.com/yousefQJ19/Advance-project/assets/92521652/580f316a-2208-4f11-97e2-5d527b25e0d9)